Understanding Medicare Advantage Home Visits: What You Need to Know

 The heart beats due to electrical impulses that originate in the sinoatrial (SA) node, also known as the heart's natural pacemaker.
 The electrical signal spreads through the atria, causing them to contract.
 It then reaches the atrioventricular (AV) node, which slows the signal before it enters the ventricles.
 Finally, the signal travels through the His-Purkinje network, causing the ventricles to contract.

 A healthy adult heart beats between 50 and 99 times per minute at rest.
-Factors like exercise, emotions, and fever can cause the heart to beat faster.
+Factors like exercise, emotions, and medical conditions can cause the heart to beat faster.

 The heart muscle receives its own blood supply through the coronary arteries.
 The right coronary artery supplies the right side of the heart, while the left main coronary artery branches into the circumflex artery and the left anterior descending artery to supply the left side.